 Liability coverage has three limits: bodily injury for each person, bodily injury for the entire accident, and a limit for property damage.
 You commonly see values of 50/100/50, which means $50,000 bodily injury coverage, a limit of $100,000 in injury protection per accident, and $50,000 of coverage for damaged property.

 Liability coverage pays for claims like legal defense fees, court costs, medical expenses and structural damage.
 How much coverage you buy is your choice, but consider buying as much as you can afford.

 This coverage pays for damage that is not covered by collision coverage.
-A deductible will apply then your comprehensive coverage will pay.
+A deductible will apply, then your comprehensive coverage will be paid.

 Comprehensive insurance covers things like rock chips in glass, a broken windshield and damage from a tornado or hurricane.
 The highest amount your insurance company will pay is the ACV or actual cash value, so if it’s not worth much more than your deductible consider removing comprehensive coverage.

 This coverage protects you and your vehicle’s occupants from other motorists when they either have no liability insurance or not enough.
 Covered losses include medical payments for you and your occupants and also any damage incurred to your 2004 Ford F-150.

 Since a lot of drivers only carry the minimum required liability limits, their limits can quickly be used up.
 So UM/UIM coverage is a good idea.